 History of The Department of Chicana/o and Latina/o Studies:

 Present: The Department changed its name in 2016: it is now known as the Department of Chicana/o and Latina/o Studies (CLS) to indicate and highlight the growth of the interdisciplinary field and its curriculum.
 The 2018-2019 CLS Department Chair, Dr. Dolores Delgado Bernal and Asst.
 Chair, Dr. Ester E. Hernandez will lead the department into it's 50th year anniversary.
-The 2017-2018 CLS Department is headed by interim Chair, Alex Espinoza, renown writer and Director, MFA Program in Creative Writing & Literary Arts.
+The 2017-2018 CLS Department was headed by interim Chair, Alex Espinoza, renown writer and Director, MFA Program in Creative Writing & Literary Arts.
 Former Interim Department Chair (2016-2017) Dr. Raquel Ackerman, an anthropologist and psychoanalyst by training created a transitional leadership for CLS to continue to grow and affirm itself as an innovative academic field, thus fulfilling the promise Mexican American Studies stood at it's inception as a Department in 1968.